How to Create a Git Alias

 What’s Next?

-If you’d like to use them, you don’t have to copy/paste anything.
-Instead, clone the repository and reference it from within your existing .gitconfig file, which has the added benefit of leaving your existing aliases and other settings untouched.
-Add the following section to your .gitconfig file, where /your/path is wherever you cloned the repo to.
+To use them, clone the above repo or just copy the two .gitconfig files somewhere locally.
+You can reference external files from within your own .gitconfig file, which leaves your existing aliases and other settings untouched.
+Add the following section to your .gitconfig file, where /your/path is wherever you copied the files to.

 [include]